magnars/stasis/README.md

 Add `[stasis "2023.06.03"]` to `:dependencies` in your `project.clj`.

-Stasis is a stable library - it will never change it's public API in a breaking way, and will never (intentionally) introduce other breaking changes.
+Stasis is a stable library - it will never (again) change it's public API in a breaking way, and will never (intentionally) introduce other breaking changes.

 Check out the [change log](#change-log).